![]() | |

-FMD is considered a rare disease.
+FMD is considered a rare disease; however, it is also believed to be underdiagnosed.
 In the U.S., a disease is defined as rare if it is believed to affect fewer than 200,000 Americans, according to the National Organization of Rare Disorders.
-A disease or disorder is defined as rare in Europe when it affects less than 1 in 2,000.
-The disease has no cure.
+A disease or disorder is defined as rare in Europe when it affects fewer than 1 in 2,000.
+FMD has no cure and no specifically approved FDA treatment.
+Patient care currently focuses on managing symptoms, monitoring vascular involvement, and surgically repairing vascular damage.

 What causes FMD?